wakabibrian/Learning_HTML_CSS_SASS/02_HTML_Fundamentals/Lesson1.md

   alt also displays the text incase the image is not found
 - width attribute: specifies the width
 - height attribute: specifies the height

+Attributes for html element: lang; specifies the language of the document e.g en for English, de for Germany